It wasn’t just artwork that the Nazis had hidden in caves across Germany as World War II was coming to an end.

 It’s a high-profile movie – Clooney, Damon, Cate Blanchett, John Goodman and Bill Murray are among the stars – and the staff at the Truman Library figured given the events and the timeframe, there had to be items in the library’s vast collection that connected with the story.

 They were right.
 The papers of Bernard Bernstein – 22,500 pages – are kept at the library.
 Among those papers is an exhaustive memo from April 1945 – with “secret” typed at the top and bottom of each of its 44 legal-sized pages – from the staff of Gen. Dwight Eisenhower, the supreme allied commander during the war.

-Page 2 of 5 - The events at Merkers are outlined in that memo, an oral history interview that Bernstein gave in 1975, and a 1995 article by Greg Bradsher in a quarterly published by the National Archives and Records Administration, the agency that runs presidential libraries.
+The events at Merkers are outlined in that memo, an oral history interview that Bernstein gave in 1975, and a 1995 article by Greg Bradsher in a quarterly published by the National Archives and Records Administration, the agency that runs presidential libraries.

 According to Edsel, who has made the Monuments Men an ongoing historical project, there were approximately 345 Monuments Men and Women, mostly Americans but coming from a dozen other countries, too.

 The Monuments, Fine Arts, and Archives program was set up in 1943 to recover cultural property in Europe.
 The aim was to save as much as possible without getting in the way of the war effort.
 Edsel says they saved more than 5 million artistic and cultural items.